Jupiter

 Jupiter's atmosphere is very deep, so deep that it envelops the entire planet from the inside to the outside.
 It is composed of gases such as hydrogen (87%), helium (13%) and, in smaller quantities, methane, water vapor and other compounds.

-You may be interested: Hubble Telescope
+You may be interested: Galaxy

 It is very turbulent, cold and contains various types of clouds.
 The density it presents suggests that the interior of the planet must have the same composition as the atmosphere.